Frequently Asked Questions - FAQ - Las Vegas Medical Marijuana Clinic - MMJ Card, Marijuana Card, Weed Card, Weed Doctor, 420 Card, 420 Card

 How much will it cost?

-The total cost is $149 for a 1-year Medical Card and $199 for a 2-year Medical Card.
-State charges total $50/$100 and Las Vegas Medical Marijuana Clinic services, which include consultation, physical examination, post, and notary, total $49/$99.
+The total cost for a Nevada MMJ Card is $149 for a 1-year Medical Card and $199 for a 2-year Medical Card.
+State charges total $50/$100 and Las Vegas Medical Marijuana Clinic services, which include consultation, physical examination, post, and notary, total $99.
+FOR NON-RESIDENT (Visitors) to NV with out of state Driver’s License or Passport, there is no state fees just a one time $40 fee for a 3-month card or $99 for a 1-year card.

 How long will it take to get my Medical Marijuana Patient card?